kaBeech/advent-of-code-solutions/2023-Xtreme-Xmas-Code-Maiden-Voyage/Day08-No-Numbers-and-Alphabetical-Declarations/README.md

 ### Points Earned

-X
+40

 ### Rerolls

-Part 1: X
+Part 1: 0

-Part 2: X
+Part 2: 1

 #### Tokens Spent

-Part 1: X
+Part 1: 0

-Part 2: X
+Part 2: 2

 ### Tokens Earned

-X
+2

 ### Notes

-This is where we put general notes, including on how to run the programs to get the solutions (if that is different than the instructions in `../README.md`)
+- Output for Part 1 is converted to a number for convenience (so you don't have to count the elements in the array)

+- If you have crazy high memory available, you may be able to make Part 2 work without numbers as well.
+Just use getLeastCommonMultipleWithoutNumbers() instead of getLeastCommonMultiple()

 ### Retrospective